libanvl/opt/README.md

 # libanvl.Opt

-A null-free optional value library for .NET.
+A null-free optional value library for .NET with an emphasis on minimizing additional allocations.

 * An optional value is represented as the struct Opt&lt;T&gt;
 * A possible value or error is represented as the struct Result&lt;T, E&gt;
+* A zero to N values are represented as the struct Any&lt;T&gt;

 See the [Examples Tests](test/libanvl.Opt.Test/Examples.cs) for more on how to use Opt.